agardnerIT/site/_posts/2020/2020-01-10-canary-releases-istio.md

 categories: [canary, istio, kubernetes]
 ---

 Recently I have been playing with [Istio](https://istio.io) on Kubernetes & one of the things I wanted to achieve was seamless canary releases.

-It turns out it is **really easy** with Istio.
+Turns out it is **really easy** with Istio.
 Let's dive in.

 ## Prerequisites
 To follow along, you will need: